 Dave Blake.
 Gary Whittaker.
 Terry Sands

-A group of senior age martial artists of the Ballarat Karate Club have adopted the name of Shin Shi No Kai.
+A group of senior age martial artists of the Ballarat Karate Club have adopted the name of Shin Shi no Kai.

 The philosophy of the group is to allow a place to practice martial arts while being mindful of the limitations of age on this practice.
 An age of 50 years has been adopted for formal entry into the group, irrespective of gender.
 Any members of the BKC can and do train with the group thus providing opportunities for interaction and training diversity.

-The Shin Shi No Kai group is a subgroup of the Ballarat Karate Club Inc. and subject to its general rules, practices and management.
+The Shin Shi no Kai group is a subgroup of the Ballarat Karate Club Inc. and subject to its general rules, practices and management.
 It will concentrate on the art form of our Karate style, such as Kata, Kobudo and self defense while adopting additional techniques of self defense appropriate to the age group and reflect individual competencies and any physical limitations of the individual imposed by age and or prior life injuries.

 New training and grading system appropriate for the group have been adopted and developed as required.
-Such systems are approved through the normal development process already in existence within the BKC.
+Such systems are approved through the normal development process already in existence within the BKC club.
 It will maintain the ranking level of any new members to the group who have obtained that rank through established assessments recognized by the BKC.
 All grading within the group is by the normal invitation and review process.

-The Shin Shi No Kai path provides future viability for aging participants both within the BKC and martial arts in general.
+The Shin Shi no Kai path provides future viability for aging participants both within the BKC and martial arts in general.
 The group completes the linear progression from juniors to older participants to provide life long opportunities to practice martial arts.

 The Group trains every Monday and Friday from 10am till 12 noon at the BKC Dojo.